100% All-Natural Composition

 It was fifty years ago today, on March 8th 1975, that the BBC transmitted part one of the Doctor Who story "Genesis of the Daleks".

 It has since gone on to be regarded as one of the very best Doctor Who tales in the history of the franchise and one of the greatest science-fiction stories ever committed to the visual medium.
 "Genesis of the Daleks", written by Terry Nation, packed a lot!
 The part that I most often think about is when The Doctor (the Fourth, played by Tom Baker) is agonizing over the choice that is his to make: to either destroy the Daleks before they can become the universal menace he knows them to be, or to save them and let history run its course.
-It was pretty strong stuff for a show still considered to be made for young audiences.
+It was pretty strong stuff for a show still considered at the time to be made primarily for young audiences.

 So it is that today is the fiftieth anniversary of the debut of Davros, the genius-but-insane creator of the Daleks.
 Personally, I think that Davros is one of the greatest villains in fictional history.
 When you consider that he has only one hand but that hand is stained with the blood of trillions of innocent lives... that is incalculable evil.